Swedish design is committed to sustainability – and more diverse than its minimalist reputation.

 Svensk Form collaborates with ArkDes, the Swedish architecture and design centre in Stockholm, to promote the role of architecture and design in society.

 At the beginning of the 2000s, a shift could be noticed among Sweden’s design and art colleges and their recent graduates.
 Focus changed from a deep interest in technology, materials and function towards a new desire to tell a story with the things they made, to use these objects to comment on our times and their own activities.
 As part of this process, commercial culture and its various manifestations came to be placed on a par with more traditional aesthetics.

-Some of Sweden’s design and art colleges are:
+Some of Sweden’s design and art colleges are, in alphabetical order:

 - Konstfack – University College of Arts, Crafts and Design, founded in 1844, is one of the oldest art and design colleges in Sweden.
 Located just south of central Stockholm, it offers courses at bachelor’s and master’s levels.
 It has around 900 students and 200 employees.